& Brief Summaries of Each

 Jarret Crawford, Sophie Kay, and Kristen Duke (2015)

-Policy preferences can be asymmetric: peacefully protesting is ethical when the causes we support do it, but not when our opponent does.
-Yet, will people openly show this asymmetry within-subjects?
+Policy preferences can be asymmetric: a protest may feel ethical when a cause we support does it, but not when our opponent does.
+Will people openly endorse this asymmetry within-subjects?
 We find that within-subjects designs weaken, but do not eliminate, individuals' tendencies to "speak out of both sides of their mouths."
-Further, liberals are more motivated to appear unprejudiced, but equally prone to this tendency.
-More broadly, we comment on the choice of between- vs. within-subjects research designs.
+Liberals (vs. conservatives) are more motivated to appear unprejudiced, but equally prone to this tendency.
+More broadly, we comment on the choice of between- vs. within-subjects research designs for psychological inference.